11th May 2018

 Conversation with the County Council

-During a call with Essex County Council, I could see the investment Ali has made into relationship with the County Council and other partners.
+During a call with Essex County Council, I could see the investment Ali has made into relationships with the County Council and other partners.
 She has also sought to build peer networks with leaders from South Essex as they share a common functional economic area based on the clustering around the Thames Estuary, with a shared ambition to drive infrastructure-led growth.
 Ali’s assessment is that the relationship with central government is very much based on deal-making and making a successful pitch for your place.
 Partners in a place need to ‘go to government together’ and ensure they have a consistent narrative.

 Would I recommend job shadowing?
 Absolutely.
 There is no substitute for experiencing first-hand the complexity of public sector leadership, the wide range of stakeholders that Ali manages on a daily basis, the creative energy it takes to take everyone on a change journey, and the amazing feeling of reward when, at the end of the day, you realise that you’ve worked to improve the lives of local residents.